Star Trek (2013 video game): Development

 Production of Star Trek began three years before release under Tom Lesinski at Paramount Digital Entertainment.
 Lesinkski had a background in video game production, having previously worked at companies such as Crystal Dynamics, Ion Storm and Kuju Entertainment.
 He made the decision to produce a game in-house, rather than licensing it out to a third party as had previously been the case under the previous ten-year Activision contract.
 As a result, the game was the first to be produced and released by Paramount Studios directly.

-Lesinski was terminated by Paramount in September 2011 and the project was passed to Brian Miller, Vice President of Paramount Digital Entertainment.
+Lesinski was terminated by Paramount in September 2011.
+The project was passed to Brian Miller, Vice President of Paramount Digital Entertainment.
 Miller later explained that he wanted the production to avoid the mistakes typically made in movie tie-in games involved a lack of time devoted to the production, and excluding the people working on the film from work on the game.
-Miller hoped that they had rectified these issues with Star Trek, and explained that they had not produced a similar game to tie-in with 2009's Star Trek film because it would have suffered from those problems.
+Miller hoped that they had rectified these issues with Star Trek, and explained that they had not produced a similar game to tie in with 2009's Star Trek film because it would have suffered from those problems.
 He expressed disappointment at the quality of previous in-universe games and wanted the new Star Trek to be "a triple-A game" and something that the franchise deserved.

-The idea for the game came out of a brainstorming session in which it was decided that the game should allow the gamer to play as Kirk and Spock, and therefore should featuring co-op style gameplay.
+The idea for the game came out of a brainstorming session in which it was decided that the game should allow the gamer to play as Kirk and Spock and therefore should be featuring co-op style gameplay.
 During his E3 pitch, Steve Sinclair described the game's genre as "bro-op".
 It was created by Digital Extremes, who had previously created video games such as Unreal and worked on the PlayStation 3 port of BioShock.